|

 Buy from Supplier |

-Figure Lengend Snippet: Asymmetric tails of actin filament networks generated by incubating Ni-functionalized and fluorescent lipid-coated beads with His-VVCA (N-WASP), followed by addition of 100 nM Arp2/3 complex, 5 µM profilin-actin, and 50 nM CP for 30 min (top row).
-Addition of 500 nM V-1 to the reaction mixture resulted in F-actin growing from the bead surface as a symmetric ring and a diffuse cloud around the bead (second row).
-Addition of low concentrations of His-CBR126 resulted in asymmetric F-actin tail growth from the bead (rows labeled 35 nM and 50 nM), and higher concentrations inhibited actin growth (row labeled 2000 nM).
+Figure Lengend Snippet: Actin filament network assembly on lipid-coated beads with CP, V-1, and CBR126.
+Asymmetric tails of actin filament networks generated by incubating Ni-functionalized and fluorescent lipid-coated beads with His-VVCA (N-WASP), followed by the addition of 100 nM Arp2/3 complex, 5 μM profilin-actin, and 50 nM CP for 30 min ( top row ).
+Addition of 500 nM V-1 to the reaction mixture resulted in F-actin growing from the bead surface as a symmetric ring and a diffuse cloud around the bead ( second row ).
+Addition of low concentrations of His-CBR126 resulted in asymmetric F-actin tail growth from the bead (rows labeled 35 nM and 50 nM), and higher concentrations of CBR126 inhibited actin growth (row labeled 2000 nM).
+CP, capping protein; CBR, CP-binding region.

 Article Snippet: